yannbelief/php-form-helper/README.md

 Read data from POST array and display it on an HTML form
 ---
-When a form is submitted to a php page, its data are available through `$_POST` array.
+When a form is submitted to a php page, the form data are available through `$_POST` array.
 To read data from a given array and put it on the HTML form, we can use the `importFromArray` method.

 php code: